-The organizational test recognizes features of control, ownership of tools/equipment, chance of profit/risk of loss, and whether the person is part of the employer’s organization, or operating their own separate business.
+The organizational test recognizes features of control, ownership of tools/equipment, the chance of profit/risk of loss and whether the person is part of the employer’s organization, or operating their own separate business.

 These questionnaires are geared to specific industries in which the question of worker/independent operator status arises most frequently.